gsriram-ucsd/power-outage-analysis/README.md

 I will be using the F1 score to evaluate my model, because it is most appropriate for a classifier.
 Using the F1 score will help us manage out class imbalance (as found in our univariate analysis), and provide us with a way to aggregate precision and recall metrics.
 ## Baseline Model
 For my Baseline model, I will be using Random Forest Model to classify an outage's cause.
 I will be using the features `U.S_STATE`(categorical), `CLIMATE.REGION` (categorical), `ANOMALY.LEVEL` (quantitative), `MONTH` (ordinal), and`POPDEN_URBAN`(quantitative).
 These were chosen because `U.S_STATE` accounts for variances between states, `CLIMATE.REGION` indicates whether the cause could be man-made or natural. `ANOMALY.LEVEL` accounts for anomalous conditions that may have a one-off influence, and `POPDEN_URBAN` could provide supplementary information - more densely populated regions may have a higher occurence of intentional attacks.
+`MONTH` is already encoded as numerical data.
+I one-hot encode all of the categorical data, and scale the numerical data.
+While not necessary, I do it because it may help interpretability of the model in the future.

-This model achieved an F1 Score of 0.6289, with an accuracy of 0.64 on the test set.
+This model achieved an F1 Score of 0.5750, with an accuracy of 0.59 on the test set.
 This is quite decent for a baseline model.

 ## Final Model
-My Final model includes all features from the baseline model, plus `ABS.ANOMALY` and `COMIND.PERCEN`.
+My Final model includes all features from the baseline model, plus `ABS.ANOMALY` and `COMIND.PERCEN` (both are quantitative features).
 I chose to engineer `ABS.ANOMALY` because I realized that the anomaly level really only defines the "strangeness" of the weather by its magnititude - values greater than 0.5 and lesser than -0.5 are considered an anomaly.
 This could help the model by providing a proxy for more data. `COMIND.PERCEN` was engineered to represent the relative industrial density in an area - people tend to live in areas with more favorable climates, while industries require large amounts of space in more rural settings, where conditions may be more dire.

 I performed grid search to find optimal parameters, and my hyperparameters were:
 ```
 {
-'classifier__criterion': 'gini',
+'classifier__criterion': 'entropy',
-'classifier__max_depth': None,
+'classifier__max_depth': 50,
 'classifier__min_samples_split': 5,
 'classifier__n_estimators': 200
 }
 ```
-My final testing F1 score was 0.6496, a 3% improvement over the baseline.
+My final model's testing F1 score was 0.6178, a 7.4% improvement over the baseline.
 While not a substantial increase, I found this difference to be consistent across multiple train-test splits.
 Not a great model, but not bad either.
-The accuracy also increased similarly, to 0.67
+The accuracy also increased similarly, to 0.64.
 I chose not to "roll" for a better score because that would bias us towards the testing dataset.
-Additionally, I have concerns over the maximum depth being set to `None` - I believe that on a better model, that could lead to overfitting (which is why I used a Random Forest).

 ## Fairness
 I chose the groups for the fairness analysis to be urban density - High Density versus Low Density.
 The goal is to see whether there is any significant difference between the F1 scores when my model predicts on High-Density versus Low-Density areas.
 High-Density is characterized as having a `POPDEN.URBAN` greater than 2000.